docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 By selecting a part, you can apply a set of actions including:

 * Check-out / Undo check-out / Check-in
+* Obsolete status to freeze the part iteration
 * Deletion
 * Adding tag to parts - for example, classifying parts as important
 * Access rights management